Wrong product, right timing

 Five interviews with broadly positive reactions is not market validation — it's an early hypothesis.
 Validation requires breadth (enough conversations to see pattern), specificity (same ICP, same problem, same behaviour), and a hard signal (willingness to pay or commit).
 Premature validation gives false confidence and kills companies more slowly.

 Founders know which of their claims are solid and which are guesses — but they mix them together in the deck.
 Grading evidence (Verified → Established → Inferred → Assumed → Unknown) forces you to know exactly where your weaknesses are, so you can fix them before an investor finds them.
-See the Sentinel deck-claim verification process.
+See the Sentinel Method deck-claim verification process.

 Structured First Filter

 Before you run 15 interviews and build a smoke test, get a structured signal on whether your demand hypothesis has fatal flaws.
-PRISM's Market Lens — one of 12 evidence-graded lenses — scores the quality of your demand evidence, the size of the opportunity, and the strength of your ICP definition.
+Idea Validation's Market Lens — one of 12 evidence-graded lenses — scores the quality of your demand evidence, the size of the opportunity, and the strength of your ICP definition.
 Free in 15 minutes.
 Pro report in 24 hours.

 Already tried a free AI idea checker?
 See how a signed human verdict differs in our ValidatorAI alternatives comparison.